Creating Shareable Links

 Viewing a shared article doesn't require logging in.
 Approving, commenting, and editing it, however, requires that a user be logged in.

-If they don't have an account, they can create a guest account, which only requires a name, email address, and password.
+If they don't have an account, they can create a guest account.
+This account only requires a name, an email address, and a password.

 Creating a Guest Account

 To create a guest account, click the create a guest account link.
 This is only visible if certain permissions are enabled for the shared article.

 Fill out the name, email address, and password fields, then click Create my account and you're good to go!
 No other actions are necessary.

 A guest account can be used to approve, leave a comment, or edit any shared article from EasyContent if the appropriate permissions are enabled.

 However, keep in mind that a guest account can't be used to log in to EasyContent normally.